MrHAM17/Health_Manager/README.md

 ## About Us

-The Disease Management App for Patients is developed by [Your Company Name], a leading provider of digital health solutions dedicated to empowering individuals to take control of their health and well-being.
+The Disease Management App for Patients is digital health solution dedicated to empowering individuals to take control of their health and well-being.

-For more information about our company and other products/services, visit our website at www.yourcompany.com.

 Thank you for choosing our Disease Management App!
 We're excited to be a part of your health journey.